-- Large Memory nodes: Ideal for data-intensive computations requiring extremely large amounts of RAM.
-Configurations are available ranging from 128 GB up to 1.5 TB of RAM.
+Large Memory nodes: Ideal for data-intensive computations requiring substantial amounts of RAM.
+Configurations are available ranging from 256 GB up to 2.0 TB of RAM.

-- GPU Computing nodes: Compute servers equipped with one or more NVIDIA General Purpose GPU devices, ideal for massively parallel computing through GPU-aware software.
+GPU Computing nodes: Compute servers equipped with one or more NVIDIA general purpose GPU devices, ideal for massively parallel processing (MPP) computing through GPU-aware software.

 The RCC is continually adding new node configurations to its list of Midway building blocks.
-Contact RCC to determine what computing hardware will best satisfy your needs.
+Contact RCC to determine what computing hardware will best satisfy and support your research needs.

-RCC offers storage space by the terabyte, but not all terabytes are equal.
-Because every byte purchased is snapshotted multiple times a day and backed up to tape nightly, the value of each terabyte purchased is effectively multiplied many times over.
-Your data is replicated many times both locally and remotely, so if a disk or even an entire data center fails, your data remains safe.
-RCC provides professional management of your storage, so if a question or problem arises, knowledgeable staff is available and waiting to help.
+Storage space is offered by the terabyte, but not all terabytes are equal.
+Every byte purchased is snapshotted daily and backed up to tape nightly.
+Your data is replicated multiple times both locally and remotely, so if a disk or even an entire data center fails, your data remains safe.
+The RCC provides professional management of your storage, so if a question or problem arises, knowledgeable staff is available to help.

 The RCC currently offers two storage solutions: GPFS ("General Parallel File System") and CDS ("cost-effective storage").
-GPFS is the most reliable and most commonly used storage option.
+GPFS is the most dependable and commonly used storage option.
 CDS is a slower-access, less expensive option that is suitable for data that are not in active use.
-To get more details on costs for buying dedicated computing hardware and storage through the CPP, please contact us.
+To get more details on costs for purchasing dedicated computing hardware and storage through the CPP, please contact us.

-If you have unique requirements for compute infrastructure or if you have existing compute hardware, in certain cases RCC can host and maintain your independently purchased compute resources.
-Through RCC’s Special Cluster Partnership Program we will work with you to integrate your hardware into RCC’s Midway compute environment.
+If you have unique requirements for compute infrastructure or if you have existing compute hardware, in certain cases, the RCC can host and maintain your independently purchased compute resources.
+Through the RCC’s Special Cluster Partnership Program we will collaborate with you to integrate your hardware into RCC’s Midway compute environment.